Installation and Configuration

 To successfully integrate using Netacea, you will need:

-1. An AWS account with administrative priviledges for Lambda and CloudFront.
+1. An AWS account with administrative privileges for Lambda and CloudFront.

 2. A working Amazon CloudFront distribution.